A generalizable approach for multi-view 3D human pose regression: Introduction

 The proposed network consists of a series of blocks of fully-connected layers with intermediate supervision at each block.
 The input to each block is the raw network input, i.e. the concatenated 2D poses, and the output from previous block if it exists.
 The network can therefore build a high dimensional function and refine the output of the previous block to achieve a more reliable regression function.
 In order to generalize to new multi-view setups, we do not use images during training but construct training data solely by projecting Human3.6M's 3D poses.
 We use Human3.6M because it is the largest publicly available multi-view dataset and it includes men and women of different sizes.
 The projected 2D poses are generated according to the camera parameters used at test time.
 In practice, 2D poses are detected at test time using a 2D pose detector that may be noisy and inaccurate.
 In order to cope with these inaccuracies, we propose to perturb during training the 2D locations of the body joints by random noise that is generated based on the characteristics of the 2D detector.
 We also propose to incorporate a detection confidence for each body joint, computed based on the amount of noise added during training.
 This provides a representation for the detection confidence generated by the detector at test time.
 Therefore, the approach can take into account not only joint locations, but also detection precision to build a robust regression function.

 We use two datasets to perform quantitative and qualitative evaluations and compare with state-of-the-art results on these datasets.
-We first report results on the Human3.6M dataset \citep{ionescu_pami2014} to characterize the properties and the performance of our approach.
+We first report results on the Human3.6M dataset \cite{ionescu_pami2014} to characterize the properties and the performance of our approach.
 This dataset includes recordings of several actions performed by professional actors of different genders.
 This dataset has been recorded by a fully calibrated four-view camera system and a motion capture system to collect ground truth 3D positions of the body joints.
-We also evaluate our approach on a challenging multi-view dataset \citep{kadkhoda_wacv2017} to show the generalization ability of our approach.
+We also evaluate our approach on a challenging multi-view dataset \cite{kadkhoda_wacv2017} to show the generalization ability of our approach.
 This dataset is generated from real surgery recordings obtained in an operating room (OR) using a three-view camera system and hence is called {\it Multi-view OR} (MVOR) in the following.
-Our approach achieves comparative results on Human3.6M and significantly improves the localization error on the multi-view OR dataset without using any training data from this dataset.
+Our approach improves 3D body part localization on Human3.6M and significantly reduces the localization error on the multi-view OR dataset without using any training data from this dataset.

 The main contributions of the paper are twofold.
 First, we present a simple and yet accurate multi-view 3D pose estimation approach that can generalize well to new multi-view environments.
 In contrast to current state-of-the-art methods, the approach exploits an existing multi-view dataset to build models for new multi-view environments without any need for new annotation.
 Second, this is the first multi-view RGB approach that has been quantitatively evaluated on data captured in an unconstrained environment.